-3.1.6 Record of Approvals
+3.1.5 Record of Approvals

-When required, approval signatures are to be collected on a single hardcopy page containing the specific institutional document's identifying information (document title, number, revision, issue date, as might be found in the header and footer).
-A copy of the page with original signatures may then be pasted into the softcopy master of the document, with a note stating the location of the filed original signed page.
+When required, approval signatures are to be collected on a Policy Approvals Form (document number 10.06.001.203) and should contain institutional document's identifying information (document title, number, revision, issue date, as might be found in the header and footer).
+Email chain or an online approvals method, such as HelloSign may also be accepted for institutional documents.